we’ve been busy, celebrating birthdays

 the onions were actually great, despite my initial disappointment, we’ve ended up with about 25 kilos of mixed red and white, but still not enough for a whole year

 and the garlic not too bad either

 the broad beans were a disaster, mice ate the seed, three times, I gave up, I even soaked some seed in paraffin and they ate that too!! the beetroot was rubbish and I had a fit with that too and threw it all away, yes, I’ve had a lot of fits in the garden this year!!!!

 we also have our first apples, the apple trees were planted 5 years ago and all bar one have fruited for the first time this year, finally

-I know I’m not doing too much wrong, I can’t get the nutrients I need into the soil and that is the main problem, I am considering changing the garden again, as we both mature together, I can see that I have been trying to create a garden that I would have liked in the UK and it just isn’t working here, so back to the drawing board and several more fits no doubt and eventually I’ll either die or the garden will!!
+I know I’m not doing too much wrong, I am considering changing the garden again, as we both mature together, I can see that I have been trying to create a garden that I would have liked in the UK and it just isn’t working here, so back to the drawing board and several more fits no doubt and eventually I’ll either die or the garden will!!

 there is nothing quite like wandering down the fruit aisle and tasting everything,